About competitive marathon swimming

 Swimming in open water has a long and colourful history dating back as far as 36BC, when the Japanese organised the first open water races.
 The Romans held high-profile races in the Tiber, when thousands would crowd along the banks to watch and cheer.
 The Knights in the middle ages reputedly had to swim in full armour as one of their seven required agilities.

-Although open water races had been held for over a hundred years it was not until 1986 that FINA, swimming’s world governing body, officially recognised the event again and added it to the international competition calendar.
+Although marathon races had been held for over a hundred years it was not until 1986 that FINA, swimming’s world governing body, officially recognised the event again and added it to the international competition calendar.

 The first ever Olympic 10km marathon swimming race was included in Beijing 2008.
 Team GB clinched three medals in this event – half the medals on offer - with David Davies winning silver in the men's event, and Keri-anne Payne (silver) and Cassandra Patten (bronze) both making the women's podium.